Wall Street ticks up, nudges S&P 500 again to edge of record

 Markets seem willing to wait for a deal, for now.
 But if it gets deep into September, and Democrats and Republicans still remain far apart in their negotiations on the size of the deal, Zezas said it may be too close to the election to get one done.

-Wall Street was jumbled in early Monday trading, with slightly more stocks rising than falling.
+Wall Street was jumbled Monday with slightly more stocks rising than falling.
 More gains for tech stocks were helping to lift the market.
 They’ve been remarkably resilient through the pandemic as investors build up bets they can continue to grow as work-from-home and other trends accelerate.

-Tech stocks across the S&P 500 climbed 0.8%, and they alone accounted for roughly three-quarters of the index's gain.
-Nvidia jumped 5.1% for one of the biggest gains in the index, and Microsoft added 0.8%.
+Tech stocks across the S&P 500 climbed 0.7%, and they alone accounted for more than half of the index’s gain.
+Nvidia jumped 5.6% for one of the biggest gains in the index, and Microsoft added 0.8%.

 But losses for financial and energy stocks helped restrain the market’s gains.
-These stocks have often been rising and falling with expectations for the economy, and they had been showing a bit more life in recent weeks.
+Such stocks have been rising and falling with expectations for the economy, and they had been showing a bit more life in recent weeks.

 Shares of several banks were under pressure after Warren Buffett’s Berkshire Hathaway disclosed that it cut back its investments in them.
 Wells Fargo slumped 2.2% after the famed value investor trimmed Berkshire Hathaway’s ownership stake by about a quarter.